SvenjaCSch/alpaca_telegram_chatbot/README.md

 ## Results and Analysis
-### 1. Basic statistics
+### Ranking
+Table which one did the best
+Separate the three scenarios

+### Further analysis
+Dialogue length statistics
   - Number of turn-taking
   - Number of utterances per turn
   - Number of words per sentence
   - etc
+### Stat on dialogue/ emotional tags
-### 2. Analysis of the chatbot's performance / conversation as a whole - how humanlike is it?
+Analysis of the chatbot's performance / conversation as a whole - how humanlike is it?

   #### 2.1 Analysis of Basic Dialoague Acts
   - General look on the coversation as a whole, how did the conversation go